SERPs shake-up expected as Google gets set to unleash Penguin 3.0 update

 Illyes also suggested that the update would make webmasters’ lives easier, without revealing details on exactly how (we’re wondering if it could be a new Webmaster Tools function that makes flagging spammy backlinks to Google simple?).

-(You can find more about Penguin here, and if you’re interested in finding out more about the history of Google’s algorithm updates, head here for Moz’s Google Algorithm Change History timeline.)
+(If you’re interested in finding out more about the history of Google’s algorithm updates, head here for Moz’s Google Algorithm Change History timeline.)

 Will Penguin 3.0 impact my website negatively?